 Waiting Too Long to Act

 You should act quickly every step of the way in a car accident case.
 See a doctor within 12 to 24 hours when possible.
-Begin gathering evidence immediately if possible and consult with an attorney quickly.
+Begin gathering evidence immediately if possible and consult a local attorney quickly.
+For example, if the crash happened in New Orleans, you can contact a New Orleans car accident lawyer who is familiar with Louisiana state law.

 Not only will evidence begin to disappear within hours or days, but there are also strict deadlines in these cases.
 For example, you must sue before time runs out.
 This could be as little as one year in Louisiana (La.
 Civ.
 Code Art.
 3492), two years in Alabama (Ala.
 Code § 6-2-38), or three years in Mississippi (Miss.
 Code Ann. § 15-1-49) and Arkansas (Ark.
 Code Ann. § 16-56-105).